k-eeer/testSearchKeyword/README.md

 # testSearchKeyword
-simple functional test and load test to duckduckgo search box.
+These scripts do a simple functional test and load test to duckduckgo search box, with pytest,selenium and locust.

-This scripts(run_jmeter.sh), you can run a demo of non_GUI mode jmeter script(allwebtest.jmx) ,which includes some test cases like integrate testiing, white box testing, etc. It will generate a typical Jmeter output(.jtl and .log file) and a .txt file to give a quick check tests are success or not (stress test is not included).
-It will also update changes to remote github repository.

 # environment and prerequisites:

-	Ubuntu 18.04
+	Ubuntu 20.04
-	Apache Jmeter 5.1.1
- 	Git realtive setting
+	pytest 5.4.3
+	pytest-html-2.1.1
+	geckodriver 0.26.0
+	Selenium server 3.141.59
+	locust 1.1.1
+ 	fake-headers 1.0.2

 # description and usage: